 The opportunity came sooner than expected.

-There was a meeting at Kaiba Corporation, and afterward Seto himself appeared.
-Atem had also been brought along today, for some reason, at Mokuba's invitation.
+There was a meeting at Kaiba Corporation, and afterward Seto himself put in an appearance.
+Atem, for some reason, had been summoned by Mokuba and had come along today.

 Seto started to say.